PhucPower300121/VT-SSTV/README.md

 • Dark mode UI for comfortable usage

 ## 🚀 Installation
+- With Python3
   1. Install dependencies: `pip install numpy sounddevice pysstv Pillow scipy`
   2. Run the magic: `python SSTV.py`
+- With .exe file
+  1. Download from release page
+  2. enjoy it!

+## 📡 Supported Protocol
+- **Martin M1 Only:** This version is fine-tuned specifically for Martin M1.
+- **Why?** Because it balances quality and speed perfectly (the sweet 1m55s spot).
+- *Other modes (Scottie, Robot) are not supported in v3.9.*

 ## ⚠️ Known Features (Not Bugs)
 - **The "Left-Edge Trap":** Don't use images with super bright left edges, unless you want that sweet analog glitch vibe!